 - Identifier Type: Bundle ID

-- Code Requirements:
+- Code Requirement:

 anchor apple generic and identifier "com.sentinelone.sentineld-helper" and (certificate leaf[field.1.2.840.113635.100.6.1.9] /* exists */ or certificate 1[field.1.2.840.113635.100.6.2.6] /* exists */ and certificate leaf[field.1.2.840.113635.100.6.1.13] /* exists */ and certificate leaf[subject.OU] = "4AYE5J54KN")

-- Identifier: com.sentinelone.sentineld-shell
+- dentifier: com.sentinelone.sentineld-shell

 - Identifier Type: Bundle ID

-- Code Requirements:
+- Code Requirement:

 anchor apple generic and identifier "com.sentinelone.sentineld-shell" and (certificate leaf[field.1.2.840.113635.100.6.1.9] or certificate 1[field.1.2.840.113635.100.6.2.6] and certificate leaf[field.1.2.840.113635.100.6.1.13] and certificate leaf[subject.OU] = "4AYE5J54KN")